 Often branches don’t look like branches

-In grasses, the branches often aren’t recognized as such.
-They appear at the base of the plant when branch (bud) primordia of the lowest leaves (more details on grass leaves are given below) are stimulated to grow in one of three ways (Fig. 7): (1) extending vertically, producing a leafy stem called a tiller (on non-grasses this sometimes called a ‘sucker’ or a ‘pup’) that is basically the same in structure and function as the original stem; (2) extending horizontally and above-ground, producing only rudimentary leaves with very reduced blades and elongate sheaths.
+In grasses and many other plants, the branches often aren’t recognized as such.
+Branches often appear at the base of the plant when branch (bud) primordia of the lowest leaves are stimulated to grow in one of three ways (Fig. 7 and 8): (1) extending vertically, producing a leafy stem called a tiller in grasses (on non-grasses this sometimes called a ‘sucker’ or a ‘pup’) that is basically the same in structure and function as the original stem; (2) extending horizontally and above-ground, producing only rudimentary leaves with very reduced blades and elongate sheaths.
 These horizontal stems (branches) are called stolons; (3) extending horizontally but below ground, again producing only rudimentary leaves.
 These horizontal underground stems (branches) are called rhizomes.
 Stolons and rhizomes are sometimes considered a means of reproduction; they can also be thought of as providing mobility.
 Eventually both produce vertical, photosynthetic stems that originate from the bud primordia associated with the rudimentary leaves.
 A number of plants (e.g., goldenrods, asters) that appear to exist as vertical stems are actually a group of vertical branches all connected to a below-ground stem (rhizome).

 Factors affecting flowering plant form III: Variation in the size, shape and orientation of leaves

 While dandelion leaves are generally horizontally displayed, in grasses the bases of the leaves (i.e., the sheaths) are vertical.
 The more recently produced leaf sheaths are located inside of older ones and they collectively form a structure that seems like a stem.
 In grasses and bananas, the stem eventually elongates, the result of very large increase internode length of the youngest leaves.
-If one were to measure the internode length for a grass for the first 10 leaves it might be (in mm and starting with the first leaf produced): 1, 1, 1, 1, 1, 10, 50, 100, 150, 200.
+If one were to measure the internode lengths of the first 10 leaves of a grass they might be (in mm and starting with the first leaf produced): 1, 1, 1, 1, 1, 10, 50, 100, 150, 200.
 After producing six leaves the stem is 6 mm in height, after producing four more leaves it is 506 mm in height.
 The stem ‘telescopes’ upward inside of the sheaths, and often exposes the uppermost nodes, the actual point attachment of leaves to the stem.
 When the stem of a grass or a banana elongates, it signals the end of the life of that stem and its associated leaves.
 An inflorescence is produced at the end of the stem, with flowers that develop into fruits.
 Nutrients are mobilized from the leaves to the developing seeds and fruits.
-As noted above, many grasses and bananas branch from the base and this may perpetuate the organism even if the original shoot flowers, senesces and dies.
+As noted above, many grasses and bananas branch from the base and this may perpetuate the organism even if the original stem flowers, senesces and dies.

 Dandelion, grass and banana leaves just scratch the surface of variation in leaf form.
-Palm leaves may be up to 25 m in length and duckweed leaves are about 3 mm.
-Most leaves are flat but some are thick (succulent) and may be round and bead like (Fig. 11).
+Palm leaves may be up to 25 m in length and duckweed leaves are about 3 mm (Fig. 11, 12).
+Most leaves are flat but some are thick (succulent) and may be round and bead like (Fig. 13).
+Some leaves are appressed to the stem (Fig. 14).
 Leaves can be lobed and toothed in a variety of ways.
-Many leaves are dissected into parts sometimes in ways that it isn’t obvious whether one is looking at a leaf or a leaflet.
+Many leaves are dissected into parts sometimes in such ways that it isn’t obvious whether one is looking at a leaf or a leaflet (Fig. 15).

 Factors affecting flowering plant form IV: The direction of growth of stems and branches: vertical, horizontal or something in between

 Although most familiar plants have a main stem and branches that grow upwards, this is not always the case.
-Branches may be hidden below ground because they do not grow vertically but instead extend horizontally below the ground.
+As mentioned earlier, branches may be hidden below ground because they do not grow vertically but instead extend horizontally below the ground.
 As a result, multiple stems rising from the ground may not be separate plants but actually be branches that extend vertically from a main stem that is running horizontally below ground.
-While most familiar plants have stems that grow upwards, the exact angles vary and some run horizontally, producing what is known a ‘prostrate’ growth form seen in partridge berry and strawberry below (Fig. 14-15)
+While most familiar plants have stems that grow upwards, the exact angles vary and some run horizontally, producing what is known a ‘prostrate’ growth form seen in partridge berry and strawberry below (Fig. 16-17)

 Some plants (pin oak) have branches that extend roughly 90 degrees from a vertically oriented stem, i.e., they extend horizontally.
 Other plants have branches that run more vertically, perhaps at an angle of 45 degrees from the main stem.